 Sometimes, I can find a newer piece of software to replace the old one.
 Other times I’m not so lucky.
 But the sheer volume of these issues that have cropped up in the past few years has me thinking – what’s the best way to deal with an old plugin?
 And, how can we best avoid a bad case of “plugin rot”?

 When you’re first introduced to WordPress and you start to realize how many great plugins are out there (they surely must all be great at this point), you might start installing them like they’re going out of style.
 Only after some experience do you realize that, okay, not every plugin is quite worthy of being on your site.

 That’s when you run into a good old case of plugin rot.
 You’ve got one or more active plugins that haven’t seen an update in years.
-This isn’t good for a number of reasons.
+This isn’t good for several reasons.
 First, there could be a big security hole right in the middle of the software that you’re unaware of.
-Second, as new versions of WordPress, plugins and themes roll out, a compatibility issue could break your site at any moment.
+Second, as new versions of WordPress, plugins, and themes roll out, a compatibility issue could break your site at any moment.

 This is a tough situation to be in.
 Unfortunately, it may take a good bit of work to dig out of it.